SteelCompendium/data-md-dse/Bestiary/Monsters/Radenwights/Statblocks/Radenwight Bruxer.md

     name: Lockdown
     icon: ⭐️
     effects:
-      - effect: Any enemy who shifts adjacent to the bruxer has that shif t en d Additionally, any enemy adjacent to the bruxer can't shift.
+      - effect: Any enemy who shifts adjacent to the bruxer has that shift end.
+          Additionally, any enemy adjacent to the bruxer can't shift.
 ~~~